-Solar energy systems, whether thermal or photovoltaic, require direct access to sunlight in order to operate efficiently.
+Solar energy systems, whether thermal or photovoltaic, require direct access to sunlight to operate efficiently.
 The installation of a solar energy system on a new or existing building requires exterior modifications that are subject to building codes and private regulation.
-As our energy policies shift to advancing solar energy as a significant source of our energy portfolio, the conventional view of building codes and restrictive covenants must yield to the appropriate right to sunlight for greater good.
+As our energy policies shift to advancing solar energy as a significant source of our energy portfolio, the conventional view of building codes and restrictive covenants must yield to guaranteeing access to sunlight to the fullest extent possible.